-The Natural Capital Accounting Conference at Yale has been postponed to September 16th - 18th.
+The Natural Capital Accounting Conference at Yale has been postponed, most likely to 2021.

-Previously planned for March 18th - March 20th, the Natural Capital Accounting Conference has been postponed due to ongoing responses to COVID-19.
-The conference is rescheduled for September 16th - 18th.
-We look forward to gathering everyone then.
+Previously planned for March 18th - March 20th, the Natural Capital Accounting Conference has been postponed due to ongoing responses to COVID-19—most likely to 2021.
+We sincerely apologize for any additional inconvenience this may cause.
+We will keep you all informed as soon as we settle on a date.

 For more information: